Franaim/python-project/README.md

 ## How to use it

-At the start of the program the user is given a brief description of what the program can do and must choose (by entering 1 or 2) whether they want to do:
+At the start of the program the user is given a brief description of what the program can do and must choose (by entering 1 or 2) whether they want to:

 1. Perform query tasks on a database.
 2. Generate data which can then be included in the database.

 ### Query tasks on database

-In case of entering 1, the user will again have to choose between three new options:
+In case of entering 1, the user will again have to choose between some options:

-1. View the list of data generated with the programme and saved in the database.
+1. View the list of data generated with the program and saved in the database.
 This option will use an API connected to the Pyhton program to get and print on the terminal an indexed list of all the artwork titles that other users have generated and saved in the external worksheet.

 2. Query the frequency of a particular word within this database.